MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 |```-download```| Write 'force_redownload' to redownload cached datasets.
 Useful if cache is corrupt.      | None            |

 ## Inference with the Fine-Tunes
-The three fine-tuned models are avaialble on the HuggingFace Hub:
+The three fine-tuned models are available on the HuggingFace Hub:
 1. [MinaAlmasi/ES-ENG-mBERT-sentiment](https://huggingface.co/MinaAlmasi/ES-ENG-xlm-roberta-sentiment)
 2. [MinaAlmasi/ES-ENG-xlm-roberta-sentiment](https://huggingface.co/MinaAlmasi/ES-ENG-xlm-roberta-sentiment)
 3. [MinaAlmasi/ES-ENG-mDeBERTa-sentiment](https://huggingface.co/MinaAlmasi/ES-ENG-mDeBERTa-sentiment)

-If you wish to use the models for inference, click on the links to use the *Hosted inference API* by Hugging Face.
+If you want to use the models for inference, click on the links to use the *Hosted inference API* by Hugging Face.
 If you wish to run inference locally,  the script ```inference.py``` demonstrates the use of the model ```MinaAlmasi/ES-ENG-mDeBERTa-sentiment```:
 ```
 python src/inference.py -text {TEXT}
 ```
 NB!
 Remember to activate the ```env``` first (by running ```source ./env/bin/activate```)

 ## Results
-The following presents the three models which have been fine-tuned based on the base version of [mBERT](https://huggingface.co/bert-base-multilingual-cased), [XLM-RoBERTa](https://huggingface.co/xlm-roberta-base), and  [mDeBERTa V3](https://huggingface.co/microsoft/mdeberta-v3-base).
-Sections describe the training hyperparameters along with the how the models fared during training and on the test set.
-A separate section follows the results sections which explains how to use the models for inference.
+The following presents three models which have been fine-tuned based on the base version of [mBERT](https://huggingface.co/bert-base-multilingual-cased), [XLM-RoBERTa](https://huggingface.co/xlm-roberta-base), and  [mDeBERTa V3](https://huggingface.co/microsoft/mdeberta-v3-base).
+The sections include a description of the hyperparameters for the fine-tuning, results during training and an evaluation of the models on the test set.

-### ```(E1)``` Training Hyperparameters
+### ```(P1)``` Training Hyperparameters
 All models are trained with the parameters:
 * Batch size: 64
 * Max epochs: 30